brikis98/yevgeniy-brikman-homepage/_posts/2026-02-03-computer-backup-options.md

 5. **Versions.** How many versions of each file does the backup provider store?
 The more versions, the further you can go back in history to recover an earlier version of a file (e.g., if the file was corrupted at some point).[^4]

-6. **Version retention.** How long does the backup provider keep file versions?
+6. **Version retention.** How long does the provider keep file versions?
 Storing many versions isn't useful if they delete them after just a few days.

 7. **Inactivity limit.** Does the backup provider delete your data if you have a device that becomes inactive?
 Be